nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     5. Test cases: `markDone 1`, `markUndone 1` (Assumes transaction 1 description is "fries at mac")<br>
        Expected: The transaction done icon updated in the filtered list while preserving the existing filter.
 Details of the updated transaction shown in the status message.

+### Filtering the transaction list.

+1. Filtering the transaction list while all persons are being shown

+   1. Prerequisites: List all persons and transactions using the `list` and `listTxn` command respectively.
+Multiple persons in the list on the left pane.
+Multiple transactions in the list on the right pane.

+   2. Test case: `flterTxn 1`<br>
+      Expected: Transaction list will be filtered by the person corresponding to the displayed index 1 in the person list.

+   3. Test case: `flterTxn 1 amt/1.23`<br>
+      Expected: Transaction list will show transactions related to the person corresponding to the displayed index 1 in the person list with amount $1.23.

+   4. Test case: `filterTxn 0`<br>
+      Expected: Current displayed transaction list will remain the same.
+Error details shown in the status message.

+   5. Other incorrect edit commands to try: `filterTxn desc/`, `filterTxn x` (where x is larger than the list size), `filterTxn amt/1.222`<br>
+      Expected: Similar to previous.

 ### Default Behavior on App Startup